NotBru/notbru.github.io/posts/uniswap_v3_conceptually.md

 Do also feel free to contact me to give me any kind of feedback <3.

 Many thanks to Capu also, for giving me the motivation to go out of my way and make a post about this.
-He liked the “spiderweb graph” above very much.
+He liked the “spiderweb plot” above very much.

 [v3swp]: https://uniswap.org/whitepaper-v3.pdf
 [trad-to-block]: #from-traditional-exchanges-to-blockchain